matteosodano/Singularities_UR10/Simulation_3/README.md

 # Simulation 3
-The manipulator starts performs a circular trajectory with the end-effector on the yz-plane.
+The manipulator starts performs a circular trajectory with the end-effector on the yz-plane, with fixed orientation.
 It encounters an internal singularity that gives problem during the movement.

 The pseudo-inversion has problems at the beginning of the simulation, but it finishes with zero error